tbohn/VIC_Landcover_MODIS_NLCD_INEGI/docs/Procedure.md

 The processing divides the domain into 10x10 degree (geographic projection) tiles.
 For any given 10x10 tile, multiple MODIS sinusoidal projection tiles will overlap with the 10x10 tile (MODIS tiles are sort of rhomboidal, but they have north and south boundaries aligned with 10-degree latitude increments, so it's only the E and W boundaries that mismatch with 10x10 tiles).

+To use these scripts, make sure that the path to the "tools" directory is in your `$PATH` environment variable.

 ## Stage 1: Download and aggregate MODIS files

 1. Create an account with NASA Earthdata.
 To obtain a NASA Earthdata Login account, visit https://urs.earthdata.nasa.gov/users/new/.

 2. Create a top-level directory on your machine, on a drive with sufficient space to hold the data that you will need (each MODIS sinusoidal tile for a single 8-day interval, at 500 m resolution, takes up about 8 MB for MCD15A2H.006 to 80 MB for MCD43A3.006; and there are 46 8-day intervals per year).
 Something like "MODIS".

+  We will call the path above "MODIS" `$MODISROOT`.
+So, now you have a directory called `$MODISROOT/MODIS`.

-3. Under the "MODIS" directory, create the following subdirectories: "LAI", "NDVI", and "albedo".
-If you also anticipate using the MCD12Q1.051 land cover classification, create a subdirectory called "PFT" (for plant functional type) or something similar (I used "PFT").
+  Under `$MODISROOT/MODIS`, create the following subdirectories: "LAI", "NDVI", and "albedo".
+If you also anticipate using the MCD12Q1.051 land cover classification, create a subdirectory called "PFT" (for plant functional type) to store the files for it.

-   `cd MODIS/$SUBDIR`

-   where

-   `$SUBDIR` is one of "LAI", "NDVI", "albedo", or "PFT"

-4. Unfortunately, the MODIS sinusoidal tile filenames include the date/time on which they were published, which we can't just predict by any formula.
+3. Unfortunately, the MODIS sinusoidal tile filenames include the date/time on which they were published, which we can't just predict by any formula.
 I am not aware of a way to do wget with a wildcard like "*".
 So to download a subset of the files (say, all files for tile h08v05), we need to first download the "index.html" files that contain a list of all files in a given directory, and then parse those files with a perl script (see below) to get the specific filenames that we want to download:

+   Then, run "wget" to download the index.html files.

-   `wget -r -P . --http-user=$USERNAME --http-password=$PASSWORD https://e4ftl01.cr.usgs.gov/$TERRA_AQUA/$PRODUCT`
+   `wget -r -P $MODISROOT/MODIS/$SUBDIR --http-user=$USERNAME --http-password=$PASSWORD https://e4ftl01.cr.usgs.gov/$TERRA_AQUA/$PRODUCT`

    where

-   `$TERRA_AQUA` = "MOLA" for "MOD" products, and "MOTA" for "MCD" products
+   `$MODISROOT` = the top-level directory for MODIS data `$SUBDIR` is one of "LAI", "NDVI", "albedo", or "PFT" `$TERRA_AQUA` = "MOLA" for "MOD" products, and "MOTA" for "MCD" products
    `$PRODUCT` = product code, e.g. MOD15A2H.006
    `$USERNAME` = your NASA Earthdata username